 This homestay is an amalgamation of tradition and modernity.
-It has five comfortable and clean rooms, furnished in a local way but provides modern facilities like attached bathroom, western toilet, room heaters, and hot water geysers.
+It has five comfortable and clean rooms, furnished locally but provides modern facilities like attached bathroom, western toilet, room heaters, and hot water geysers.

 Itinerary for a trip to Langza

 Langza can be included in your Spiti Valley itinerary as a day’s trip from Kaza.
-However, I recommend spending a night at any of the homestays in the village to experience the local hospitality and culture.
+However, I recommend spending a night at any of the homestays in the village.
+You will love to experience local hospitality and culture.